BBBase-EHeresy-PPPub/EHeresy/docs/the_legiones_astartes/legiones_astartes_special_rules.md

 The following special rules apply to all Ultramarines models in a Legiones Astartes Army.

-**Interlocking Tactics:** An Ultramarines model may re-roll any Hit rolls of a 1 when firing upon an enemy Detachment that has already had one or more Hits scored against it this round by an Ultramarines model from the same Formation as the firing model.
+**Interlocking Tactics:** ~~An Ultramarines model may re-roll any Hit rolls of a 1 when firing upon an enemy Detachment that has already had one or more Hits scored against it this round by an Ultramarines model from the same Formation as the firing model.~~ <span style="color: darkmagenta">An Ultramarines model may re-roll any Hit rolls of a 1 when firing upon an enemy Detachment that has already had one or more Hits scored against it this round by an Ultramarines model from a different Detachment in the same Formation as the firing model.</span>

 ---